Geometry of expanding absolutely continuous invariant measures and the liftability problem: Non-uniform expansion and slow recurrence

 Applying Sublemma~\ref{critical} with \( \varphi = \log \|(Df)^{-1}\| \) we get that $b_N\rightarrow 0$ when $N\to\infty$.
 Therefore, substituting \eqref{limited0} and \eqref{limited} into \eqref{eq:splitint} we obtain the desired conclusion. \end{proof}

 Next we identify possible candidates for the set A in the Proposition.
-The existence of \( A \) is based on the following result on the existence of finitely many ergodic attractors for powers of~\( f \).
+The existence of \( A \) is based on the following result on the existence of finitely many ergodic components for powers of~\( f \).